 The arts have always been at the vanguard of negotiating the most challenging cultural questions of the day.
-Exhibitions, performances, concerts, festivals, public art, social-practice projects, and countless other cultural experiences—both within and outside the walls of formal arts institutions—have informed and engaged populations; sparked transformational conversations; and catalyzed untold historic change.
+Exhibitions, performances, concerts, festivals, public art, social-practice projects, and countless other cultural experiences—both within and outside the walls of formal arts institutions—have informed and engaged populations; sparked transformational conversations; and catalyzed historic change.

 You + SAIC: The Future of Civic Imagination

 - You’re curious, open-minded, socially engaged, and action-oriented.

 - You know cultural expression and the arts are essential to the well-being of individuals and communities.

 - You’re committed to digging deeply into discourse and action to reimagine systems and policy towards justice.

 - You enjoy the fluid, changeable nature of the terms “art,” “artist,” and “practice.”
 You know there is more than one answer to many of art’s questions.